ualibraries/az_quickstart/modules/custom/az_migration/README.md

 USEFUL MODULES
 ------------
-When debugging migrations, the [Migrate Devel](https://www.drupal.org/project/migrate_devel) can be used to print source and destination values on the screen when importing or rolling back via `drush`.
+When debugging migrations, the [Migrate Devel](https://www.drupal.org/project/migrate_devel) module can be used to print source and destination values on the screen when importing or rolling back via `drush`.